JetBrains/kotlin/MULTIPLATFORM.md

 >implementation project(':greeting:android')
 >```

-After these steps we can access our library as any other Kotlin code:
+After these steps we can access our library as we would with any other Kotlin code:

     import org.greeting.*